Aziz-Ru/CSE-Degree/SE/sdlc.md

 # SDLC

-### Software Development Life Cycle(SDLC)
+## Software Development Life Cycle(SDLC)

-The software development life cycle (SDLC) is a structured process that is used to design, develop, and test good-quality software.
+A software development life cycle (SDLC) model (also called software life cycle model and software development process model) describes the diﬀerent activities that need to be carried out for the software to evolve in its life cycle.The software development life cycle (SDLC) is a structured process that is used to design, develop, and test good-quality software.
 SDLC is a methodology that defines the entire procedure of software development step-by-step.
 The goal of the SDLC life cycle model is to deliver high quality, maintainable software that meets the user’s requirements.
 The Software Development Life Cycle, known as the SDLC,is a systematic process to develop high-quality software in a predictable timeframe and budget.The goal of the SDLC is to produce software that meets a client’s business requirements.

+### Process versus methodology

+A software development process has a much broader scope as compared to a software development  methodology.
+A process usually describes all the activities starting from the inception of a software to its maintenance and retirement stages, or at least a chunk of activities in the  life cycle.
+It also recommends speciﬁc methodologies for carrying out each activity.
+A methodology, in contrast, describes the steps to carry out only a single or at best a few individual activities.

+- Systematic and Organized Approach
+- Improved Project Management
+- Risk Management
+- Requirement Clarity
+- Quality Assurance
+- Cost and Time Efficiency

 #### Advantage

 - increased efficiency and reduce risks